Schizophrenia Spectrum and Other Psychotic Disorders - Public Safety Medicine

 Follow-up evaluations: regular evaluations for at least 12 months.

-For LEOs with secondary psychosis the following required conditions must be met prior to return to full duty:
+For LEOs with secondary psychosis, the following required conditions must be met prior to return to full duty:

 • the cause of the psychotic disorder has been successfully treated and managed